 official can honor a request to release educational records or disclose information to a third party,

-including records and information maintained by Student Conduct, a signed Authorization to
+including records and information maintained by campus student conduct (e.g., for disciplinary matters) offices, a signed Authorization to

 Release form is required from current and former students.